rwpenney/cryptmount/INSTALL.md

     autoreconf -v -i

+This `autoreconf` process may require installation of packages such as automake, autoconf, gettext-devel, intltools, etc.

 Dependencies
 ------------

 A number of development packages will need to be pre-installed in order to provide library functions on which cryptmount depends.
-(The precise naming of these packages may differ between Linux systems.)
+(The precise naming of these packages may differ between Linux systems, and rpm-based systems may require enabling of additional repositories such as PowerTools or CRB to access these.)
 The following packages are essential:

   * kernel-headers (matching the running linux-image)